mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 ## Your EC2 instance in a private subnet needs to download packages wihout nat gateway , what alternative exist.

-Launch EC2 in a Private Subnet
+# Steps to Explain: Securely Access Packages from EC2 Without Public Exposure

-Place the EC2 instance in a private subnet (no public IP assigned).
+## 1. Launch EC2 in a Private Subnet

-This ensures it cannot be accessed directly from the internet.
+- Place the EC2 instance in a **private subnet** (no public IP assigned).

-Create a NAT Gateway / NAT Instance
+- This ensures it cannot be accessed directly from the internet.

-Deploy a NAT Gateway in a public subnet.
+## 2. Create a NAT Gateway / NAT Instance

-Update the private subnet’s route table so outbound internet traffic (0.0.0.0/0) goes via the NAT Gateway.
+- Deploy a **NAT Gateway** in a public subnet.

-This way, EC2 can reach the internet outbound only (for yum/apt/pip updates etc.), but inbound traffic is blocked.
+- Update the private subnet’s **route table** so outbound internet traffic (`0.0.0.0/0`) goes via the NAT Gateway.

-Restrict Security Groups
+- This way, EC2 can reach the internet outbound only (for `yum`/`apt`/`pip` updates etc.), but inbound traffic is blocked.

-Allow only required inbound ports (e.g., 22 for SSH but only from a bastion host OR from a VPN).
+## 3. Restrict Security Groups

-Outbound can remain open (default) to allow package downloads.
+- Allow only required inbound ports (e.g., **22 for SSH**, but only from a bastion host OR from a VPN).

-Use a Bastion Host (Optional)
+- Outbound can remain open (default) to allow package downloads.

-If you need SSH/RDP, launch a bastion host in the public subnet.
+## 4. Use a Bastion Host (Optional)

-Access EC2 from the bastion host using private IPs (via SSH agent forwarding or AWS SSM).
+- If you need SSH/RDP, launch a **bastion host** in the public subnet.

-(Best Practice) Use AWS SSM Session Manager
+- Access EC2 from the bastion host using **private IPs** (via SSH agent forwarding or AWS SSM).

-Instead of bastion host/SSH, use AWS Systems Manager Session Manager to securely connect to the instance without opening port 22 at all.
+## 5. (Best Practice) Use AWS SSM Session Manager

-If I can’t use a NAT Gateway, I’d use VPC Endpoints for S3/SSM or set up a proxy in a public subnet.
-This allows private EC2s to get packages without exposing them to the internet.
+- Instead of bastion hosts, use **AWS Systems Manager Session Manager** for secure, audited, and agent-based access to private EC

 ## You have a application in account A that needs to access an S3 bucket in Account B how would you configure it?